Maryland 24, South Florida 17

 The two teams traded touchdownsthroughout the first half, with Brown hooking up with Leak twice inthe first quarter to give the Terrapins a 14-7 lead.
 The Bulls respondedwith 10 straight points in the second quarter, highlighted by Bench‘s15-yard run for a score, to take a 17-14 advantage into the break.

-GAME NOTEBOOK: Diggs hurt hisback on a reception on the first play of the fourth quarter butreturned to action on the next Maryland possession. … Mack hadrushed for 275 yards in his collegiate debut last week. … TheTerrapins committed six turnovers — including four lost fumbles —in the victory.
+GAME NOTEBOOK: Diggs hurt hisback on a reception on the first play of the fourth quarter butreturned to action on the next Maryland possession. … Mack hadrushed for 275 yards in his collegiate debut last week. … TheTerrapins committed six turnovers, including four fumbles.

-Note: (Updated: ADDS “Avery Thompson” in graph 5)